kbordon/portfolio/README.md

 ## Description

 _This is a website that acts as a portfolio to showcase Epicodus course projects.
-It uses HTML, CSS and also incorporates Bootstrap elements._
+It uses HTML, CSS and also incorporates Bootstrap elements.
+Preview this website [here](http://kbordon.github.io/portfolio/) or copy the following URL into your web browser address bar: https://kbordon.github.io/portfolio/_

 ## Setup/Installation Requirements